-This 3rd course in the Cisco series covers the basics of computer networking, including terms and concepts.
+Third in the Cisco series, covers the basics of computer networking, including terms and concepts.
 Networking technology, how and why it works is made clear along with concepts like contemporary network services, transmission media and protocols.
-Students also learn about LAN switching, VLAN's, LAN design, routing protocols, and Novel IPX (Formerly CMPELC-156).
+Students also learn about LAN switching, VLANs, LAN design, routing protocols, and Novel IPX.
+(Formerly CMPELC-156).